nextflow-io/nextflow/docs/reference/process.md

 - [memory](#memory)
 - [time](#time)

-Resource limits are a useful way to specify environment-specific limits alongside tasks with [dynamic resources](#dynamic-computing-resources).
+Resource limits are a useful way to specify environment-specific limits alongside tasks with {ref}`dynamic resources <dynamic-task-resources>`.
 Normally, if a task requests more resources than can be provisioned (e.g. a task requests 32 cores but the largest node in the cluster has 24), the task will either fail or cause the pipeline to hang forever as it will never be scheduled.
 If the `resourceLimits` directive is defined with these limits, the task resources will be automatically reduced to comply with these limits before the job is submitted.

 (process-scratch)=